Home Page › Forums › Misophonia Forum › Misophonia struggles

-This topic contains 0 replies, has 1 voice, and was last updated by Becki 1 week ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years, 7 months ago by Becki.

 Just came across this forum.
 I’ve had Misophonia since I was around 9.
 I struggle with it daily.
 People think I’m being mean/bossy and they don’t understand what it’s like living with it.